mbarberry/set-env/README.md

 - The -e option sets ECR_ID
 - The -i option sets BUILD_ID based on the current value (more on that in a minute)
 - The -u option sets BUILD_ID after incrementing it by one and writing the new number back to the file
+- The -v options checks that a .env.\$CONFIG_ENV file is located in the process current working directory

 Note: -i and -u options cannot be passed together.